hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-we-quell-the-noise.md

 cost they were satisfied with: zero.
 The ability to mold their tasteless brains into blind advocates still proved valuable for the corporations, who were in a better position than anyone to claim the territory.
 Obviously they moved in.

-So why did the faceless mass buy into it?
-I fancy myself a creative person, so I turned the question inward.
-Why do I create art?
-Why do I seek out good material?
-Why is it so important to decide which music, books, and films I enjoy?
-Those are simpler questions.
-I do all that to express myself.
-I express myself because it shapes my identity and justifies my existence.
-There are more reasons, but I feel those are the elemental ones I share with every other creative person.
-Having a shaped identity and a justified existence is kind of nice too, so I really can’t blame anyone for desiring self-expression.

 <div align="center">〜</div>